AOI MICHIMATA

-aaploit is pleased to present own pace, a solo exhibition by Aoi Michimata from September 1 (Fri) to September 24 (Sun).
-Michimata is studying Woodblock printing at the graduate school of Musashino Art University.
+aaploit is delighted to showcase ‘own pace,’ a solo exhibition featuring the works of Aoi Michimata, running from September 1st (Fri) to September 24th (Sun).
+Michimata is currently specializing in Woodblock Printing at Musashino Art University’s graduate school.

-Should those who are unaware that they are stepping down a staircase, those who have abandoned the idea of stepping up a staircase, and those who have abandoned the idea of stepping up a staircase, all be required to step up a staircase?
+Should individuals who are unaware they are descending a staircase, those who have forsaken the notion of ascending, and those who have consciously abandoned this pursuit, all be compelled to ascend a staircase?

 Kafka's Staircase, 2023, AOI MICHIAMTA